sisfs/Flexget/flexget/README.md

 Forked by: [Matt Tallant](mailto:m.tallant+github@gmail.com)
 This Fork is available at: (https://github.com/sisfs/dotfiles)

-I'm using the [secrets](http://flexget.com/wiki/Plugins/secrets) plugin to hide my private credentials for various plugns.
+I'm using the [secrets](http://flexget.com/wiki/Plugins/secrets) plugin to hide my private credentials for various plugins.
 If you want to do this as well, you will need to create a ``secretfile.yml`` file in the same directory as your ``config.yml``.

 ## Rar-unpacking